"Jersey Shore" star Snooki is engaged, pregnant

-NEW YORK (Reuters) - She may have recently topped a poll of nightmare celebrity dates, but “Jersey Shore” star Nicole “Snooki” Polizzi is officially no longer available after announcing her engagement and pregnancy on Wednesday.
+NEW YORK, March 7 (Reuters) - She may have recently topped a poll of nightmare celebrity dates, but “Jersey Shore” star Nicole “Snooki” Polizzi is officially no longer available after announcing her engagement and pregnancy on Wednesday.

 One of America’s biggest reality TV personalities in recent years, the 24-year-old Snooki graces the cover of the upcoming issue of US Weekly magazine and tells its editors she is pregnant and engaged to boyfriend Jionni LaValle.